GenFace: A Large-Scale Fine-Grained Face Forgery Benchmark and Cross Appearance-Edge Learning: GenFace Construction

 \subsection{Data Collection}

-{\bfseries \parindent{0em} Original real images.} CelebAHQ \cite{celebahq} is selected as the original real image dataset, which consists of 30,000 images with a resolution of 1024 × 1024, and is a high-quality version of the CelebA dataset.
+{\bfseries \parindent{0em} Original real images.} CelebAHQ \cite{celebahq} is selected as the original real image dataset, which consists of 30,000 compressed images with a resolution of 1024 × 1024, and is a high-quality version of the CelebA dataset.
 CelebA \cite{Celeba} includes 10,000 identities, each of which has a collection of twenty images, making a total of 200,000 images.
 These images are subjected to a series of high-quality processing and image quality assessments, sorted accordingly, and the top 30,000 high-resolution 1024 × 1024 images are retained as the CelebAHQ dataset.
-We also choose the flickr-faces-HQ (FFHQ) \cite{FFHQ} dataset as the original real image dataset, which is a high-quality face image dataset consisting of 70,000 high-quality images at 1024×1024 resolution, containing considerable variation in age, ethnicity, and image background.
+We also choose the FFHQ \cite{Stylegan} dataset as the original real image dataset, which is a high-quality face image dataset consisting of 70,000 compressed high-quality images at 1024×1024 resolution, containing considerable variation in age, ethnicity, and image background.

 {\bfseries \parindent{0em} Entire face synthesis.} As Fig.~\ref{fig4} shows, we input random noises into pre-trained diffusion-based or GAN-based models to synthesize fake faces.
-As Table~\ref{tab2} shows, for diffusion-based methods, we use CelebAHQ pre-trained DDPM \cite{Ho2020DenoisingDP} and LatentDiffusion\cite{lad}, with a sampling step size of 100 and 50 to generate 50,000 and 30,000 images, respectively.
-The collaborative diffusion \cite{coll} pre-trained by CelebAHQ or FFHQ produces 30,000 images, respectively, with a sampling step of 100.
+As Table~\ref{tab2} shows, for diffusion-based methods, we use CelebAHQ pre-trained DDPM \cite{Ho2020DenoisingDP} and LatDiff\cite{lad}, with a sampling step size of 100 and 50 to generate 50,000 and 30,000 images, respectively.
+The CollDiff \cite{coll} pre-trained by CelebAHQ or FFHQ produces 30,000 images, respectively, with a sampling step of 100.
 For GAN-based methods, we leverage StyleGAN2 \cite{StyleGAN2} pre-trained by FFHQ, and StyleGAN3 \cite{StyleGAN3} pre-trained by CelebAHQ, to obtain 50,000 images each.